skypilot-org/skypilot/examples/stable_diffusion/README.md

 ![Stable Diffusion Web Tool UI](assets/stable_diffusion_ui.png)

-7. Once you are done, run `sky stop stableDiffusion` to stop the VM.
+7. Once you are done, run `sky stop stable-diffusion` to stop the VM.

-8. To restart VM, run `sky start stableDiffusion.`
+8. To restart VM, repeat steps 3 and 4.

-9. Then run `sky exec stableDiffusion stable_diffusion_docker.yaml`.

-10. Lastly, repeat step 4.

 ## Usage Tips